Turkish State Railways

-The State Railways of the Republic of Turkey (Türkiye Cumhuriyeti Devlet Demiryolları), abbreviated as TCDD, is a government-owned national railway company responsible with the ownership and maintenance of railway infrastructure in Turkey, as well as the planning and construction of new lines.
+The State Railways of the Republic of Turkey (Türkiye Cumhuriyeti Devlet Demiryolları), abbreviated as TCDD, is a government-owned national railway company responsible for the ownership and maintenance of railways in Turkey, as well as the planning and construction of new lines.
 TCDD was formed on 4 June 1929 as part of the nationalisation of railways in Turkey.

-The Turkish State Railways own and maintain all public railways in Turkey.
+The Turkish State Railways owns and maintains all public railways in Turkey.
 This includes railway stations, ports, bridges and tunnels, yards and maintenance facilities.
 In 2016, TCDD controlled an active network of 12532 km of railways, making it the 22nd-largest railway system in the world.
 Apart from railway infrastructure, TCDD also owns several rail transport companies within Turkey as well as a 50% share of the İzmir-area commuter rail system, İZBAN.

 Prior to 2017, TCDD also operated all railways in Turkey.
-However, with the government taking steps to privatise some of the Turkish railway network, TCDD Taşımacılık was formed on 14 June 2016 to take over all railway operations.
-Handover of rolling stock was signed on 28 December of the same year and TCDD formally ceased all railway operations on 31 December 2016.
+However, with the government taking steps to privatise some of the Turkish railway network, rolling stock and operations were handed over to TCDD Transport and TCDD formally ceased all railway operations on 31 December 2016.

 History

-After World War I and the Turkish Independence War, the Republic of Turkey was a new-formed country.
-Even though Turkey had a railway network, most of it was operated by foreign companies.
-The State Railways of the Republic of Turkey (TCDD) was formed on 31 May 1927.
-TCDD took over the Chemin de fer d'Anatolie-Baghdad, a holding company formed in 1924 by Turkey to take over some rail lines in Turkey, on 1 June 1927 and had control over the tracks of the former Anatolian Railway (CFOA) and the Transcaucasus Railway line in Turkish borders.
-TCDD now had rail lines to the cities İstanbul, İzmit, Ankara, Afyon, Adapazarı and Konya.
-On 1 January 1929, TCDD took over the rail line from Mersin to Adana (formerly the Mersin-Tarsus-Adana Railway).
-Apart from taking over already built lines, TCDD needed to build more line because many important cities were still not serviced by rail.
-In 1926, TCDD started to build a rail line east to Sivas, reaching Kayseri in 1927 and Sivas in 1930.
-TCDD continued to acquire from the other rail companies; taking over the Mudanya-Bursa Railway in 1931, the Smyrna Cassaba Railway in 1934, the Ottoman Railway Company in 1935 and the Oriental Railway in 1937.
-With most of the railways in Turkey under TCDD control, TCDD connected lines such as Kütahya with Balıkesir in 1932 and the former SCP line in Afyon with the former CFOA line.
-In 1932 TCDD completed the railway to Samsun heading north at Sivas.
-TCDD continued to build lines, reaching Zonguldak, Erzurum, Erzincan, Diyarbakır and Elazığ in the following years.
-World War II broke out in 1938, slowing down the building.
-Between 1938 and 1996 TCDD building decreased.
-The railway only extended to Gaziantep (1955) and Van (1962).